RamonMeffert/epistemic-group-gossip/theory/introduction.markdown

 this works in our model is by keeping track of a global tick count.
 This is necessary because at every tick, one call is made.

-This introduces a temporal aspect into the model: it is common knowledge how many ticks have happened.
+This introduces a [temporal aspect][ticks] into the model: it is common knowledge how many ticks have happened.
 Based on this knowledge, agents can reason about what calls (must) have been made without the calls themselves being common knowledge.
 This means that an agent considers it possible that any of the calls that are legal under the current protocol have been made at tick $$t$$.
 When they have higher-order knowledge, e.g., agent A knows that agent B knows the secret of agent C, they also know that a call must have happened in which B received this secret, i.e., some sequence of calls happened that involved agents B and C[^1].

 ## Putting it all together